klhub/attitude/README.md

 - Magnetic field model (IGRF or WMM)
 - Feedback PID controller design with Laplace domain, root locus, Bode plot etc.

-Let me know if something you'd like me to add!
+Please let me know if something you'd like me to add!
+Also please let me know of any bugs and typos.